-An alternative analysis is a process described in the Safer Consumer Products Regulations that compares the existing Priority Product (product-chemical combination that contains a chemical of concern) with potential alternative (e.g. chemical substitution or product redesign) using thirteen factors evaluated at each state of the products life cycle.
-Upon conclusion of the alternative analysis, the manufacturer (or another responsible entity) will select an alternative chemical ingredient or alternative product design, or decide to retain the existing product-chemical combination.
+Alternative Analysis is a process described in the Safer Consumer Products Regulations.
+It compares an existing Priority Product (a product that contains a chemical of concern) with potential alternatives such as chemical substitution or product redesign.
+The process uses thirteen factors, which are evaluated at each stage of the product’s life cycle.
+When the Alternative Analysis is complete, the manufacturer or another responsible entity will select an alternative chemical ingredient or alternative product design or decide to retain the existing product-chemical combination.

-An alternatives analysis report is required to be submitted to the Department of Toxic Substances Control (DTSC) once the alternative analysis is completed.
-DTSC will evaluate the completed alternatives analysis report to determine if there is adverse public health or environmental impacts associated with the product that can and need to be remedied by one or more regulatory responses.
+Each responsible entity is required to submit a report on the completed Alternatives Analysis to the Department of Toxic Substances Control (DTSC).
+DTSC will evaluate the report to determine if the chosen alternative creates adverse public health or environmental impacts need to be remedied by a Regulatory Response.

-At this time there are no new documents available on the alternative analysis for the Safer Consumer Products Program.
-The links provided on this web page are for past symposia, workshops and meetings associated with the alternatives analysis.
+The links provided on this web page are for past symposia, workshops and meetings associated with the Alternatives Analysis.

 Past Symposia and Presentations